zakiraziz/number_1project/README.md

 Python 3.x
 turtle module (comes pre-installed with Python) time module for adding delays

+Future Improvements:
+Add more turtles for even more complex patterns.
+Customize the speed and size of the spirals.
+Include user input to change the colors or the speed dynamically.

 How to Run:
 Make sure you have Python installed on your system.
 Copy the script 04_project.py into your project folder.